-12. Since at least December 2010, Defendants have marketed and sold purported mortgage assistance relief services to consumers.
+Beginning in or about December 2010, Defendants marketed and sold 11. purported mortgage assistance relief services to consumers.
 Defendants attracted financially distressed homeowners through advertisements, mailings, and in-person consultations, deceptively promising loan modifications and foreclosure relief in exchange for advance fees.
 Defendants also misled consumers into believing that an attorney would represent them in negotiations with their lenders or servicers.
 In the end, consumers paid thousands of dollars each in advance fees, but in numerous instances received none of the promised services or relief.